Collect taxes

 <form> <label for="address_line1">Address Line 1</label> <input type="text" id="address_line1" /> <label for="address_city">City</label> <input type="text" id="address_city" /> <label for="address_state">State</label> <select id="address_state"> <option value="WA">Washington</option> <!-- add more states here --> </select> <label for="address_postal_code">Postal code</label> <input type="text" id="address_postal_code" /> <label for="address_country">Country</label> <select id="address_country"> <option value="US">United States</option> <option value="DE">Germany</option> <option value="IE">Ireland</option> <!-- add more countries here --> </select> </form>

-You might pass the address to your server endpoint like this:
+You might pass the address to your server endpoint as follows:

 const address = { line1: document.getElementById('address_line1').value, city: document.getElementById('address_city').value, state: document.getElementById('address_state').value, postal_code: document.getElementById('address_postal_code').value, country: document.getElementById('address_country').value, }; var response = fetch('/preview-cart', { method: 'POST', body: JSON.stringify({address: address}), headers: {'Content-Type': 'application/json'}, }).then(function(response) { return response.json(); }).then(function(responseJson) { // Handle errors, or display calculated tax to your customer. });

-The address information required to calculate tax varies by customer country:
+The address information that’s required to calculate tax varies by customer country:

 - United States: We require your customer’s postal code at a minimum.
 We recommend providing a full address for the most accurate tax calculation result.